linser233/uMesh/GUIDE_EN.md

      ```bash
      sudo cp lora-usb-umesh-126*-**dbm.yaml /etc/meshtasticd/config.d/
      ```
-   - 💡 **Tip:** This step is usually handled automatically.
-Manual action is only required if you need to adjust transmit power or if `auto` detection does not work properly.
+   - 💡 **Tip:** This step is usually carried out automatically.
+Manual intervention is only required if you need to adjust the transmission power, if `auto` detection does not function correctly, or if you have purchased the 33 dBm version.

 8. **Start or restart the meshtasticd service**
    - Manage the service with systemd: